ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 ## Selection

-The fraction of the plasma current provided by the bootstrap effect can be either input into the code directly, or calculated using one of five methods, as summarised here.
-Note that methods `i_bootstrap_current = 1-3 & 5` do not take into account the existence of pedestals, whereas the Sauter et al. scaling (`i_bootstrap_current = 4`) allows general profiles to be used.
+The fraction of the plasma current provided by the bootstrap effect can be either input into the code directly, or calculated using one of eleven methods, as summarized below:

 --------------